 - Finally, the neurosurgeon will put back the abdominal organ and blood vessels in place and close the incision.

 How long does a Disc Replacement procedure typically take?

 Usually, an artificial disc surgery requires 2 to 3 hours to complete successfully 3.
-Throughout the operation, nurses will monitor the vital signs like heart rate, respiration, blood oxygen level, etc. of the patients.
-Neurosurgeons need to be careful about the potential risks of this surgery.
+Throughout the operation, nurses will monitor the vital signs such as heart rate, respiration, blood oxygen level, etc. of the patients.
+Neurosurgeons must exercise caution regarding the potential risks of this surgery.

 What does recovery from Disc Replacement look like?

 Usually, a patient requires a 1 to 3 days stay in the hospital following disc replacement surgery 4.
 The duration of hospital stay depends upon post-operative care.
 Since artificial disc replacement does not require bone healing, that’s why most patients can expect to stand and walk one day after surgery.
 Early motion enhances the rehabilitation process and helps the patient to recover quickly.
 Studies show that disc replacement may improve the condition, but can’t eliminate pain permanently.

 Most patients can return to their normal activities between 6 to 8 weeks after surgery.
 The rehabilitation process after this surgery may include self-directed exercise programs such as walking, stretching, etc. for a few weeks after surgery.
 After then, neurosurgeons suggest a strengthening program.
 Neurosurgeons recommend patients shower 5 to 7 days after the surgery.
 Usually, an artificial disc replacement lasts for an average of 70 years without a second replacement.
 Typically, neurosurgeons observe patients with an artificial disc at four to six weeks following surgery and then at 3, 6, and 12 months 5.